Commensurate-incommensurate Mott transition without magnetic field: emergence of nematic Luttinger liquid in XXZ chain

-In the End Matter, we perform a similar analysis of the second PT transition, between the gapped phase separation and phase separation nematic LL.
+In the End Matter, we perform a similar numerical analysis of the second PT transition, between the gapped phase separation and nematic LL.
+As shown in the End Matter, lifting the $m=0$ constraint maps the gapped phase separation onto a ferromagnetic (FM) phase and the nematic LL condenses in the same manner, leaving the PT critical line unchanged ~\cite{SM}.

-\paragraph{Nematic Luttinger liquid vs $c=2$ phase.} A major signature of the nematic LL is the short-range character of the correlation function $\mean{S^+_iS^-_j}$, while the correlations $\mean{S^+_{i}S^+_{i+1}S^-_{j}S^-_{j+1}}$ exhibit quasi-long-range order (see Fig.~\ref{SpSm_corrs}(a)-(b)).
+\paragraph{Nematic Luttinger liquid vs $c=2$ phase.} A major signature of the nematic LL is the short-range character of the correlation function $\langle S^+_iS^-_j\rangle$, while the correlations $\langle S^+_{i}S^+_{i+1}S^-_{j}S^-_{j+1}\rangle$ exhibit quasi-long-range order (see Fig.~\ref{SpSm_corrs}(a)-(b)).
 This indicates a finite energy gap for exciting the system via a single-spin flip, and gapless excitations for two-spin flip events.
 In contrast, both correlation functions are critical in the second phase, as shown in Fig.~\ref{SpSm_corrs}(c).
 The two gapless phases also differ by their central charge.
-This is extracted from the scaling of the entanglement entropy $S_L(x)$ along a chain of length $L$ using the Calabrese-Cardy formula~\cite{CC_ref}: ] where $\log g$ states for boundary entropy and $C$ is a non-universal constant.
-To extract the central charge from a linear fit, we first remove the Friedel oscillations contributing to $S_L(x)$ by defining $\tilde{S}_L(x) = S_L(x) + an(x)$, where $n(x)$ is a chain profile and $a$ is a tuning parameter~\cite{laflorencie,capponi}.
-Fig.~\ref{c_LLs} shows that the incommensurate nematic phase has $c=1$ (as expected for an LL), while the other liquid has $c=2$.
+This is extracted from the scaling of the entanglement entropy $S_N(x)$ along a chain of length $N$ using the Calabrese-Cardy formula~\cite{CC_ref}:

+where $\log g$ stands for boundary entropy and $C$ is a non-universal constant.
+To extract the central charge from a linear fit, we first remove the Friedel oscillations contributing to $S_N(x)$ by defining $\tilde{S}_N(x) = S_N(x) + an(x)$, where $n(x)$ is a density profile and $a$ is a tuning parameter~\cite{laflorencie,capponi}.
+Fig.~\ref{c_LLs} shows that the incommensurate nematic phase has $c=1$, while the other liquid has $c=2$.
+The structure factor analysis in the End Matter further suggests that this $c=2$ phase hosts both single-magnon and incommensurate gapless modes.

-Another distinctive feature of the nematic LL phase is its phase separation profile (see End Matter), whose jump at the center of the chain decreases to zero as the transition between the two liquids is approached.
-While in the constrained model, this nematic LL phase always exhibits phase separation, we show in the End Matter that it is not a necessary condition: releasing the magnetization constraint, the incommensurate nematic LL phase can be stabilized without phase separation.
+Another distinctive feature of the nematic LL phase at zero magnetization is its phase separation profile.
+However, we show in the End Matter that phase separation is not a prerequisite for stabilizing the nematic LL phase, which emerges even when the magnetization constraint is lifted.
 In such a case, it appears in direct contact with the fully ferromagnetic phase, similarly to what is observed in~\cite{multipolar_LL,lauchli,sakai}.